-I was running an introduction to mindfulness event at Raven Housing Trust in Reigate recently, and as it was during the staff's lunchtime, I planned to include an eating meditation.
+I was running an introduction to mindfulness event at Raven Housing Trust in Reigate recently, and as it was during the staff's lunchtime, I planned to include a mindful eating meditation.

 I had planned to do the Raisin Meditation, which is a great way to explore what being mindful means.
 But company had arranged a great array of food, from grapes to hummus to Brownies, so we used those foods instead of raisins.
 By bringing just a little attention to what we are eating, we taste it so much more.
 This is a simple mindfulness practice.
 One woman discovered she did not in fact like the biscuits she always thought she had, and another that a grape was really delicious.
 Bringing greater awareness to our present experience is a simple way of cultivating gratitude.
 It is not so much that happy people have more to be grateful for, but grateful people discover they have more to be happy about.

 A third participant explored a simple glass of water.
 Although plain water can seem ordinary at first, there is a range of ever-changing patterns and colours. if one but takes that moment to explore.
 Holding a glass of water up to the light, literally, enables the viewer to see far more sparkles and patterns than one might expect.

 Ironically, when choosing a photo to go with this blog, I initially looked for an amazing picture.
 Then remembering my comment was about finding wonders in the everyday, I chose an ordinary one.
 Of course when I cropped it and zoomed in...…. it was no longer ordinary!